Sunref/Greetique/Readme.md

-# Birthday Card Animation
+# Card Animation

-An interactive birthday animation created with Raylib to celebrate special occasions.
-The app displays colorful animated balloons and stars with a personalized birthday message.
+An interactive card animation created with Raylib to celebrate special occasions.
+The app displays colorful animated balloons and stars with a personalized message.

 ![Screenshot of the app saying in ptbr "Feliz Aniversario Gabriel!!"](./Screenshot.png)